samblenny/neokey-totp-token/README.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- SPDX-FileCopyrightText: Copyright 2025 Sam Blenny -->
-# BLE Keeb TOTP Token
+# NeoKey TOTP Token

-**DRAFT: WORK IN PROGRESS**

-This is a two factor authentication token to generate TOTP login codes with an optional BLE HID keyboard code typing feature.
-The design is for desktop use in a safe location (wall power + no worries of physical tampering) but where you do want to prevent secrets from leaking over the network due to mis-configured cloud-sync backup features or whatever.
+This is a two factor authentication token to generate TOTP login codes for up to four accounts.
+You can select which account by pressing a key on the 4-key NeoKey keypad.
+The design is intended for desktop use in a safe location (wall power + no worries of physical tampering) but where you do want to prevent secrets from leaking over the network due to mis-configured cloud-sync backup features or whatever.

 Design Goals and Features:

-1. Make the codes really easy to read and type, even in low light, by using a dimmable backlit TFT display and optional BLE HID keyboard output.
+1. Make the codes really easy to read and type, even in low light, by using a dimmable backlit TFT display with a relatively large font.

-2. Support 15 TOTP account slots (chosen because you can use key chording to enter binary for 1 to 15 on a 4-key NeoKey keypad).
+2. Support 4 TOTP account slots (one for each key of a 4-key NeoKey keypad).

-3. Wave your hand past the CLUE's proximity sensor to toggle standby mode.
-   At power up, backlight is on.
-Wave to turn the backlight off.
-Wave again to turn the backlight on.
+3. The NeoPixel under the key for the currently selected account slot lights up.
+Pressing a different key switches the selected account.
+Pressing the selected key a second time puts the token in standby mode (backlight and NeoPixels off).

 4. Store secrets in an I2C EEPROM rather than in the CLUE board's flash.
 This makes it so the secrets aren't trivially accessible to a connected computer